devtitus/yt-channel-extension-postgres/README.md

 ## Usage

-1. Navigate to any YouTube channel page (URLs starting with `youtube.com/channel/`, `youtube.com/c/`, or `youtube.com/@username`)
+1. Navigate to any YouTube channel page (URLs starting with `youtube.com/channel/`, `youtube.com/c/`, or `youtube.com/@username`) or video page (youtube.com/watch)

 2. The extension will display two buttons:

-   - **Find ID**: Shows the channel's unique identifier
+   - **Find ID**: Shows the channel's unique identifier with a copy button
    - **Add to DB**: Adds the channel ID to your PostgreSQL database

+3. When you click "Find ID", a toast notification will appear showing the channel ID with a copy button

-3. When you click "Add to DB", the extension sends the channel ID to your local API server, which adds it to the database.
+4. When you click "Add to DB", the extension sends the channel ID to your local API server, which adds it to the database.

+5. You can navigate between videos and channel pages without refreshing - the buttons will automatically appear on the new page

 ## Troubleshooting

-- **Extension buttons don't appear**: Refresh the YouTube page or navigate to a different channel
+- **Extension buttons don't appear**: Refresh the YouTube page or try navigating to a different video/channel
 - **API connection errors**: Check if your backend server is running on port 3000
 - **Database errors**: Verify your PostgreSQL connection details in the `.env` file
+- **Channel ID not found**: Some channels might use custom handles that make ID extraction difficult

 ## Development